volume-em/empanada/docs/empanada-napari.rst

 **Model Zip File:** Zip file containing the output of a model export from empanada (see Export tutorial).
 Note that current only Point Rend enabled models can be imported.

+On installation, the empanada-napari module is already equipped with the **MitoNet** segmentation model.
+This module only applies for registering custom or finetuned models.

 Note that if the 2D or 3D Inference module have already been opened then imported models will not appear in the available models list.
 Restarting napari with update it.
 Currently deleting